n1ckd/LightingaleNotes/Sessions/Session 11.md

 Ari asks mars if he has anything about fog in his book and upon checking he has a page on purple fog in the underdark.
 But mars brings up the [[Nightmare Fog]] that they experienced during [[Session 0.5]] and it turns out Ari also experienced it but instead of being set back over a day of travel she was progressed a day.
 All members were knocked out and had nightmares that seemed to be of their past - what could have been the worse thing to happen to them but twisted.
 Albrecht seemed extra bothered by it but it is a similar reaction to last time.

-Thom hears a message in their head "thomasson this is benedict cleabes i'm [[Esa Themar]] word of your work has made your way to my ear - please make your way to my place of living
+Thom hears a message in their head "hello Thomason this is vice master [[Benedict Cleabes]] ....I'm in [[Esa Themar]] word of your work has made your way to my ear - please make your way to my place of living"